CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 A basic requirement for a server to operate safely is an adequate level of planning in advance.

-Planning for the use of a server can be carried out in several steps according to the principle of top-down design.
-Based on a rough concept for the overall system, concrete plans for sub-components are defined in specific sub-concepts.
+Planning for the use of a server can be carried out in several steps according to the principle of top-down design: Based on a rough concept for the overall system, concrete plans for sub-components are defined in specific sub-concepts.
 Planning does not only concern aspects that are classically associated with the term security, but also normal operational aspects that entail security requirements.

 In the rough concept, for example, the following typical questions should be dealt with:

 * Which tasks should the system to be planned fulfill?
 Which services should be provided by the server?
 Are there any special requirements for the availability of the system or for the confidentiality or integrity of the stored or processed data?
 * These specifications come from overarching planning and are determined by the general objectives.
 The more precisely the general conditions are known and the more precisely the requirements are formulated, the easier the following planning steps become.
 * Should specific hardware components be used in the system?
 This can be important, for example, for the selection of the operating system.
-* Which requirements for the hardware (CPU, RAM, capacity of the data carriers, capacity of the network, etc.) arise from the general requirements?
+* Which requirements for the hardware (CPU, main memory, capacity of the data media, capacity of the network, etc.) arise from the general requirements?
 * Is the network used a homogenous or heterogeneous computer network?
 * Does the system replace an old, existing one?
 Do you want to transfer datasets or hardware components from the old system?
 * Should the data be stored locally or on a SAN system?